JuliaLinearAlgebra/MatrixDepot.jl/doc/examples.rst

 User Defined Groups
 -------------------

 We can add new groups to MatrixDepot.
-Since each group in Matrix Depot is a list of strings, you can simply do, for example,
+While the predefined groups are a list of strings, you can define user groups with with contrived patterns:

 .. code::

-    spd = mdlist(:symmetric & :posdef)
+    spd = mdlist(:symmetric & :posdef) # intersection of two groups - also `|` and `~` are supported, see ?MatrixDepot

     10-element Array{ASCIIString,1}: